slist/cbtray/README.md

 Logout / Login in your Gnome desktop environment.

-## How to build on Linux Ubuntu 22.04 LTS
+## How to build on Linux Ubuntu 20.04 LTS and 22.04 LTS

 ### Install required packages and source code
 ``` sh